gem/oq-engine/doc/installing/README.md

 The minimum required to install the engine and run the demos is

-- 8 GB of RAM
+- 8 GB of RAM (16 GB on macOS Ventura)
 - 4 GB of free disk space

 To run any serious calculation (i.e. a model in GEM mosaic) you need